Health Studies

 Breadth Requirements: Arts, Literature and Language

-Note: Preference will be given to students enrolled in a Health Studies program.
+Note: Preference will be given to students enrolled in a Health and Society program

 HLTB60H3 - Introduction to Interdisciplinary Disability Studies